mpv-player/mpv/DOCS/man/en/options.rst

         Places the window at x=50, y=40.
     ``50%:50%``
         Places the window in the middle of the screen.
-    ``100%``
-        Places the window at the middle of the right edge of the screen.
     ``100%:100%``
         Places the window at the bottom right corner of the screen.
+    ``50%``
+        Sets the window width to half the screen width.
+Window height is set so that the window has the video aspect ratio.
+    ``50%x50%``
+        Forces the window width and height to half the screen width and height.
+        Will show black borders to compensate for the video aspect ration (with most VOs and without ``--no-keepaspect``).
+    ``50%+10+10``
+        Sets the window to half the screen widths, and positions it 10 pixels below/left of the top left corner of the screen.

 --grabpointer, --no-grabpointer
     ``--no-grabpointer`` tells the player to not grab the mouse pointer after a